Children’s Enrichment Center

 • Able to care for environment

-• Able to care for self (self-reliant skills)
+• Able to care for self (self-reliance skills)

-• Follows through on tasks with a few steps
+• Following through on tasks with few steps

 • Organizes materials in an orderly fashion